Creative Behavior Systems Restorative. Mindful. Trauma Aware.

 Somatic Regulation Experiences

-In-person and virtual trauma-aware breathwork sessions offered bi-monthly and through special individually booked events.
+In-person, group trauma-aware somatic breathwork sessions offered bi-monthly and through specialized individually booked events such as wellness events and corporate retreats.

 Speaking Engagements & Conference Keynotes